apache/fury-site/docs/specification/xlang_implementation_guide.md

 - the serializer provider owns static serialization behavior and, for an external structural serializer, the local schema declaration
-- the target owns runtime values, host type identity, storage size, and dynamic downcasts
+- the target owns values of the target type, host type identity, storage size, and dynamic downcasts
 - the value serializer owns target bodies, complete root values, defaults, value type identity, root/dynamic type information, and value-level